LynchLab/MAPGD/README.md

 if (c!='>'){if (fscanf(instream,"%s\t%i\t%i\t%i\t%i", id2, &n[1], &n[2], &n[3], &n[4])==EOF) break;}

 The program will try to open “datain.txt” if no file is specified.
 For example: “mapgd ep” will attempt to open datain.txt and print the analysis to the file "dataout.txt".
-If you desire to analyze a different file you can type “mapgd ep -i FILENAME", where FILENAME .
+If you desire to analyze a different file you can type “mapgd ep -i FILENAME", where FILENAME is the a .pro file.

 <h5> Additional Programs </h5>